ministryofjustice/opg-lpa/docs/runbooks/terraform_state_locks.md

 The build fails as terraform (running in the pipeline) can't get a state lock (see above) to enable it to deploy the new dev infrastructure.

+**Important: try not to start a new AWS session inside an existing one.
+Open a new console before following the instructions below.**

+#### Region state lock

-The state lock can be removed via your local opg-lpa checkout as follows:
+The state lock for a region can be removed via your local opg-lpa checkout as follows:

-1. Make sure there are no other running builds in CircleCI; if there are, wait for them to fail or finish.
+1. Make sure there are no running builds for your PR; if there are, wait for them to fail or finish, or cancel them.
-2. `cd opg-lpa/terraform/region`
+2. `cd terraform/region`
 3. `source .envrc` (you're supposed to be able to use direnv to do this, but I can't get it to work properly; source works just as well)
 4. `aws-vault exec identity -- terraform init`; this downloads plugins/dependencies needed to run terraform
 5. Get the lock ID from the error message in CircleCI; in the above log example, it is `ef61c6bd-4030-3098-25d3-28f971e18376`